 Once you've got your own managed file transfer server on hand, the next thing you need to do is to access your trading partner's file transfer server.

 In order to have authorized access to your trading partner’s server, you would need to have an account there.
 Ask your trading partner to grant you a user account.
-Once your account has been created, your trading partner should be able to provide you your login credentials (i.e., username and password), the IP address/hostname to connect to, and the corresponding port number of their file transfer service.
+Once your account has been created, your trading partner should be able to provide you your login credentials (i.e., username and password or keys), the IP address/hostname to connect to, and the corresponding port number of their file transfer service.

 ✔ username: youraccountontrdngpartner